Botanical Name: Russelia equisetiformis

 Show it off.
 Display your firecracker plant in a large hanging basket and allow it to cascade, showing off the fine-textured foliage covered with bright flower clusters.
 Give it some space, too.
 This spectacular, many-branching shrub can spread as wide as it is tall.

 Prune it back.
 By pruning off stems that have already flowered, you'll get more flowers!
 Cut off spent flower stems at the base anytime.
 To keep your plant a manageable size, prune it back hard in early spring.

 Bring it in.
 This shrub is an evergreen perennial that's frost-tender.
 Unless you live in a year-round warm climate, expect to overwinter it indoors.
 Keep it in a warm, sunny location.
 Reduce watering because growth will slow down in winter.

 Light: Bright light to full sun.
 Firecracker plants require lots of light to bloom.
 Move it outdoors for the summer and set it in the sunniest spot you can provide.

 Water: Water thoroughly, allowing the top of the soil to dry out between waterings.
 Mature plants are drought-tolerant, so it's a good idea to keep them on the dry side.

 Temperature: Average room temperatures 65-75°F/18-24°C. If you move your plant outside for the warm months, don't worry -- it can take the heat.
 It's hardy in USDA Zones 9b-11.
-It won't tolerate freezing temperatures.
+However, it won't tolerate freezing temperatures.

-Soil: Any good potting mix with a little added perlite or sand for quick drainage.
+Soil: All-purpose potting mix with a little added perlite or horticultural sand for quick drainage.